 Transformation grant funds to be provided by Mass Tech Collaborative must be used for funding capital projects that are an integral part of the overall project or initiative being undertaken by the applicant.
 As part of their application, applicants must submit the budget for their overall collaborative project, including operating expenses, capital expenses, and the portions of the project not funded by the Mass Tech Collaborative.
 In that overall budget, applicants should specify which portions of the expenditures are proposed to be funded by the Mass Tech Collaborative.
-Any capital expenditure to be funded by the Mass Tech Collaborative under this program must be one that will be accounted for by the recipient in its financial records as a capital expenditures could include expenditures for the purchase of equipment and the development of new technology platforms or systems, the acquisition of land and existing facilities, construction of new buildings and the renovation of existing buildings.
+Any capital expenditure to be funded by the Mass Tech Collaborative under this program must be one that will be accounted for by the recipient in its financial records as a capital expenditure under Generally Accepted Accounting Principles ("GAAP").
+Examples of such capital expenditures could include expenditures for the purchase of equipment and the development of new technology platforms or systems, the acquisition of land and existing facilities, construction of new buildings and the renovation of existing buildings.
 Such capital expenditures may in certain projects also include salaries of staff directly engaged in managing capital projects to the extent such expenditures are capitalizable under GAAP.
 Salaries of individuals engaged in operations, as well as other non-personnel operating costs, are not capital expenditures.